OokTech/TW5-Bob/README.md

 - MultiUser ability on multiple wikis simultaneously
 - Adds a way to run shell scripts from the wiki
 - Adds a utility to configure everything from inside the wiki
+- Your connection to the server is monitored and you are warned if there is a problem

 - *coming soon* Exclude lists on a per-wiki and per-user basis
-- *coming soon* an indication if your connection to the server is active or not
 - *coming soon* a list of all wikis currently being served
 - *coming soon* each new wiki is made as a child process which allows messages to be passed between the different wikis.
 I need to find how to use this to make sure each wiki is accessible to all the others.